bettiolo/apitry/README.md

 ## How to contribute?

-Contributing is easy, just set-up your machine with the following development pre-requisites and then follow the steps to set-up the enviornment.
+Contributing is easy!
+Just set-up your machine with the pre-requisites and then follow the steps to set-up the development environment.

 ### Pre-requisites